op-en/app-server/README.md

 ## Starting the server

-When installed as a global package, the server simple be started by running:
+When installed as a global package, the server can simply be started by running:
 ```
 op-en-app-server
 ```